RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #2

+Just had an applesauce to stave off the need for food until lunch before the movie.

 ## #1

 Yesterday I didn't do much again.
 But and probably won't do much today since we